SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Experiments

 \textbf{Irregular text}.
 We conduct experiments on three arbitrarily-shaped scene text datasets (Total-Text, SCUT-CTW1500, and Inverse-Text) for both detection and end-to-end scene text spotting tasks.
-In the text detection task, the results shown in Table~\ref{tab:totaltext_e2e}, Table~\ref{tab:ctw1500_e2e}, and Table~\ref{tab:inverse_e2e} demonstrate that SwinTextSpotter v2 can achieve good performance on both datasets, which outperforms previous state-of-the-art methods 0.3$\%$, 1.1$\%$ and 14.6$\%$ for Total-Text, SCUT-CTW1500, and Inverse-Text, respectively.
-As for the end-to-end scene text spotting task, according to Table~\ref{tab:totaltext_e2e}, SwinTextSpotter v2 significantly outperforms previous methods on Total-Text with 78.6$\%$ F-measure, 0.4$\%$ higher than TTS and 1.0$\%$ higher than ABINet++.
-On SCUT-CTW1500, as presented in Table~\ref{tab:ctw1500_e2e}, SwinTextSpotter v2 can achieve 57.0$\%$ which is comparable with ABCNet v2 and MANGO.
-On Inverse-Text, as shown in Table~\ref{tab:inverse_e2e}, SwinTextSpotter v2 achieves 64.8$\%$ surpassing previous state-of-the-art methods 21.1$\%$.
-These results demonstrate the significance of the better synergy between text detection and recognition, which enables text spotters to accurately detect and recognize text instances, even in instances where the text is inverted.
+In the text detection task, the results shown in Table~\ref{tab:totaltext_e2e}, Table~\ref{tab:ctw1500_e2e}, and Table~\ref{tab:inverse_e2e} demonstrate that SwinTextSpotter v2 can achieve good performance on both datasets.
+When using TextOCR~\citep{singh2021textocr}, SwinTextSpotter v2 significantly outperforms previous methods on Total-Text, with an 82.8\% on `H-mean' metric, which is 2.9\% higher than FastTCM and 3.1\% higher than DeepSolo.
+Although UNITS adopts more training data, our method surpasses it by 4.1\%.
+Additionally, our method enhances the synergy between detection and recognition which can improve both the detection and recognition performance.
+Our method also achieves the best detection performance with 90.1\% on the `H-mean' metric.
+On SCUT-CTW1500, as presented in Table~\ref{tab:ctw1500_e2e}, SwinTextSpotter v2 can achieve 89.3$\%$ on the detection performance, higher than the SOTA method by 2.2\%.
+On the Inverse-Text, when compared to the IAST, which is specifically designed for inverse-like text, our approach still outperforms it by $0.6\%$.
+Additionally, our method surpasses IAST by 10.9\% on the TotalText dataset and 5.6\% on the `General' metric of ICDAR2015.
+Compared to the ABINet++, our method surpasses it by 21.1\% on the `None' metric without using a language model to enhance the recognition.
+Previous methods lack synergy between detection and recognition, which could easily be misled by background noise and are not effective in detecting and recognizing highly curved text.
+In contrast, our method enhances the synergy between detection and recognition via the RC and more accurately extracts text features via RA.
+This advancement enables text spotters to accurately detect and recognize text instances, even in instances where the text is inverted.
 Some qualitative results are shown in Fig.~\ref{fig:vis_results} (a)(b)(c).

+\textbf{Compared to the conference version}.
+In SwinTextSpotter v2, a 50\% reduction in parameters compared to its conference version boosts computational efficiency in real-world applications.
+Specifically, in the conference version, the inference speed of the model and FLOPs of the detector are 2.0 FPS and 28.385G, respectively.
+In contrast, SwinTextSpotter v2, with its 50\% parameter reduction, achieves double the speed of the conference version and about halves the FLOPs (4.0 FPS and 16.387G FLOPs).
+Furthermore, while reducing computational requirements, SwinTextSpotter v2 outperforms the conference version by 4.3\% on the `None' metric of TotalText and by 4.9\% on the `Generic' metric of ICDAR2015.